Donut-Digital/P4events/content/collections/pages/corporate-event-planning-preston.md

             content:
               -
                 type: text
-                text: 'Putting the Passion into your corporate event' -
+                text: 'Corporate events, but with passion!'
+          -
             type: paragraph
             content:
               -
                 type: text
-                text: "Here at P4 Events, we have vast experience in organising large scale corporate events for more than 2,000 people so if you are finding planning a corporate event a huge challenge, we can help!\_We have extensive contacts and know many tried and trusted suppliers who can help with everything from quality catering and venues for corporate events to finding the right entertainment so you can leave everything to us and we will do the hard work for you."
+                text: "Organising a corporate event can be a hugely daunting task and here at P4 Events, we are here to assist you with everything from the catering, event theme, overall entrainment and everything in between!\_ Enlisting our help for your event will not only take away all the stress and hassle but will leave you with an event that exceeds all expectations.
+Here at P4 Events we have worked with well-established brands such as Disney, Sony, Barclays and more so your corporate event is in the right hands!\_"
       -
         id: lj1sw792
         hero_image: p4events/event-management-company-716x504.jpg